Optometry: History

 The German word brille (eyeglasses) is derived from Sanskrit vaidurya.
 Etymologically, brille is derived from beryl, Latin beryllus, from Greek beryllos, from Prakrit verulia, veluriya, from Sanskrit vaidurya, of Dravidian origin from the city of Velur (modern Belur).
 Medieval Latin berillus was also applied to eyeglasses, hence German brille, from Middle High German berille, and French besicles (plural) spectacles, altered from old French bericle.

 Benito Daza de Valdes published the first full book on opticians in 1623, where he mentioned the use and fitting of eyeglasses.
 In 1692, William Molyneux wrote a book on optics and lenses where he stated his ideas on myopia and problems related to close-up vision.
 The scientists Claudius Ptolemy and Johannes Kepler also contributed to the creation of optometry.
 Kepler discovered how the retina in the eye creates vision.
-From 1773 until around 1829, Thomas Young discovered the disability of astigmatism and it was George Biddell Airy who designed glasses to correct that problem that included sphero-cylindrical lens.
+From 1773 until around 1829, Thomas Young discovered the disability of astigmatism and it was George Biddell Airy who designed glasses to correct that problem that included sphero-cylindrical lenses.

 Although the term optometer appeared in the 1759 book A Treatise on the Eye: The Manner and Phenomena of Vision by Scottish physician William Porterfield, it was not until the early twentieth century in the United States and Australia that "optometry" began to be used to describe the profession.
 By the early twenty-first century, however, marking the distinction with dispensing opticians, it had become the internationally accepted term.

 Diseases

-A partial list of the common diseases optometrists diagnose/manage:
+A partial list of the common diseases optometrists diagnose and manage: